Finding path and cycle counting formulae in graphs with Deep Reinforcement Learning: Introduction

 \section{Introduction}

-Paths and cycles are fundamental structures in graph theory, playing a crucial role in various fields such as network analysis \cite{wang2023analysis}, chemistry \cite{ishida2021graph}, computer science \cite{abusalim2020comparative}, biology \cite{bortner2022identifiable}, and social sciences \cite{boccaletti2023structure}.
-Efficiently counting paths and cycles of varying lengths is essential for understanding graph connectivity and network redundancies, and is the foundation of many graph processing algorithms, including graph learning algorithms such as some recent Graph Neural Networks (GNN) \cite{bouritsas2022improving,michel2023path}.
+Paths and cycles are fundamental structures in graph theory, playing a crucial role in various fields such as network analysis \citep{wang2023analysis}, chemistry \citep{ishida2021graph}, computer science \citep{abusalim2020comparative}, biology \citep{bortner2022identifiable}, and social sciences \citep{boccaletti2023structure}.
+Efficiently counting paths and cycles of varying lengths is essential for understanding graph connectivity and network redundancies, and is the foundation of many graph processing algorithms, including graph learning algorithms such as some recent Graph Neural Networks (GNN) \citep{bouritsas2022improving,michel2023path}.
+In particular, \cite{bouritsas2022improving} demonstrated that incorporating precomputed counts of paths or cycles, either at the node level or the graph level, into the feature representation can significantly enhance the expressive power of GNNs.

-This problem of counting paths and cycles has been extensively studied in the literature \cite{harary1971number,alon1997finding,jokic2022number}.
-Among existing approaches, matrix-based formulae such as those proposed in \cite{voropaev2012number} (see equation (\ref{eq: 3pathc}) for an example) are known to be the most efficient methods for paths and cycles of lengths up to six and seven, respectively \cite{giscard2019general}.
+This problem of counting paths and cycles has been extensively studied in the literature \citep{harary1971number,alon1997finding,jokic2022number}.
+Among existing approaches, matrix-based formulae such as those proposed in \cite{voropaev2012number} (see equation (\ref{eq: 3pathc}) for an example) are known to be the most efficient methods for paths and cycles of lengths up to six and seven, respectively \citep{giscard2019general}.
 This raises a significant open question: Can a deep learning algorithm discover more efficient formulae for counting paths?